UnkleTayo/learning-go/map/Readme.md

 Maps can't be compared using the == operator.
 The == can be only used to check if a map is nil.

 One way to check whether two maps are equal is to compare each one's individual elements one by one.

+## Map Lookup

+When looking up a key in a map, you have two options: you can assign a single variable or two variables for the lookup call.
+ The first variable is always the value returned for the key lookup, and the second value, if specified, is a Boolean flag that reports whether the key exists or not.
+ When a key doesn’t exist, the map will return the zero value for the type of value being stored in the map.
+When the key does exist, the map will return a copy of the value for that key.